Chapter 4

 power is close to the limit Eddington

-caused by classical Thomson scattering of ionized gas; was
+opacity O is caused by classical Thomson scattering in

 over the gas